srv1054/trellgo/README.md

 ### Notes
 Please improve and add features and fix bugs.
 Just submit a Pull Request for review and we will merge things in!
+I should have started this project using Cobra...but I didn't, so there it is.
+Future feature might be to move to Cobra